 Furthermore, while there might be an attempt to understand and account for the individual experiences of people from diverse backgrounds, there is much less being done to tackle the deep-rooted systems of discrimination and oppression, including our history of colonisation.
 Until we do that I don’t think we will see real change.

-What impact does a lack of focus on intersectional feminism has on policy, funding and access to resources for women living with violence?
+What impact does a lack of focus on intersectional feminism have on policy, funding and access to resources for women living with violence?

 The national rate of imprisonment is 15 times higher for Aboriginal and Torres Strait Islander people and Aboriginal and Torres Strait Islander women comprise 34% of women behind bars, while only making up 2% of the adult female Australian population.
 In prison, these women, and people, are not getting the help they need and are dying every day and yet, this is overlooked and undermined again and again.